secretstartups/handbook/hiring/greenhouse/index.html.md

 For **requisition "Job" Approvals**, the approval chain is as follows:

-- Step 1: Total Rewards (1 of 3 required)
+- Total Rewards (1 of 3 required)

+For the **Official Job Approval** (a.k.a. *2-Stage Job Approvals*), please list the

-- Step 2: Finance Business Partner of the Division/Department (1 of 2-4 required)
+- Step 1: Finance Business Partner of the Division/Department (1 of 2-4 required)
-- Step 3: Executive of Division/Department (1 required if multiple people are listed)
+- Step 1=2: Executive or VP of Division/Department (1 required if multiple people are listed)

-For the **Official Job Approval** (a.k.a. *2-Stage Job Approvals*), please list the Finance Business Partners again (1 of 2 required).

 For **Offer Approvals**, the approval chain is as follows:

 - Step 1: Total Rewards (1 of 3 required)
 - Step 2: Finance Business Partner of the Division/Department (1 of 2-4 required)
 - Step 3: Executive of Division/Department (1 required if multiple people are listed)

-For **Director-level roles and above**, please add a **fourth step** and list the CEO and CPO (1 of 2 required).

 It is recommended that no stage has only 1 possible approver to eliminate bottlenecks.